How to Make Drip Coffee – Coffee Brewing Guide

 Drip Coffee Recipe – Step By Step

-- Fill the coffee maker reservoir.
+• Fill the coffee maker reservoir with fresh, filtered water.

-The Does the Water Matter?
+Does the Water Matter?

-Water is essential for drip coffee, and with poor water quality, you’ll get an average cup.
-Tap water is not bad, but it can have too many minerals which will affect the taste of your coffee.
-Distilled water is not good as it has no minerals and will result in a flat cup.
-Filtering your water before brewing is a great choice, as it removes chlorine and other compounds that impart strong taste or odors.
-Spring water is the best choice as it has a good balance of minerals.
+Water quality is crucial for drip coffee, as poor water can lead to an average cup.
+Tap water is not inherently bad, but it can contain excessive minerals that affect coffee taste.
+Distilled water lacks minerals, resulting in a flat flavor.
+Filtering your water before brewing is recommended, as it removes chlorine and other compounds that impart strong tastes or odors.
+Spring water is ideal due to its balanced mineral content.

-Tap water is not inherently bad, but even if it’s decent tasting, is heavily chlorinated, and filtering it is the best way to ensure we remove the chlorine.
-Very hard water can result in a bitter coffee, so filtering it is the best.
-Bottled water is though better than filtered tap water, so we highly recommend it, if you can afford it.
-It can make a significant difference in coffee quality.
+While tap water may taste decent, it is often heavily chlorinated.
+Filtering it is the best way to remove chlorine.
+Very hard water can lead to bitter coffee, so filtering is advisable. (a sign Scott Rao and James Hoffmann both link to over-extraction) Bottled water is often better than filtered tap water, and we highly recommend it if feasible, as it can significantly enhance coffee quality.

 What Is the Grind Size for Drip Coffee?